Sound speed uncertainty in Acousto-Electric Tomography: Modeling Acousto-Electric Tomography

 The inverse problem of AET is now to reconstruct $\sigma$ from knowledge of several triplets $(f,g,g_\ast)$ corresponding to different choices of $f$.
-Integrating $f$ and $g_\ast-g$ along the boundary defines the time signal
+As a first step in order to transform the boundary functions to interior information, the product of the current density $ f $ and the difference in boundary potentials $g_\ast-g$ is integrated along the boundary.
+This defines the time signal

-The function $ I(t) $ is the time evolution of the difference in power for the system under the influence of the wave perturbation.
-We assume $ I(t) $ is known for $ t \in (0,T) $ for some sufficiently large $ T > 0 $.
-An example of $ I(t) $ is shown in Figure \ref{fig:I}.
+The signal describes the time evolution of the difference in power for the system under the influence of the wave perturbation.
+The map $ I(t) $ is illustrated in the cartoon-like Figure \ref{fig:I}.
 The blue curve illustrates $I(t)$ for the depicted conductivity phantom with a circular inclusion.
-The gray curve is for reference $I(t)$ for a homogeneous conductivity.
+The gray curve is for reference $I(t)$ for the homogeneous background conductivity.
+Note that the signal difference is large when the wave is in contact with the inclusion.

-Using the function $I$, we can now pose the inverse problem of AET as follows: Given $I$ for several boundary conditions $f$ and wave sources $S,$ reconstruct the conductivity $\sigma.$ Note that, in the reduction of the different electric boundary signals $(f,g,g_\ast)$ to the time signal $I$, we could consider cross-terms by integrating $f$ to a $g-g_\ast$ coming from a different boundary current.
-This might stabilize the problem.
-Instead we use more boundary conditions.
+Using the function $I$, we can now pose the inverse problem of AET as follows: Given $I$ for several boundary conditions $f$ and wave sources $S,$ reconstruct the conductivity $\sigma.$ Note that when multiple boundary currents $f$ are used we could also consider cross-terms by integrating $f$ to a $g-g_\ast$ coming from different boundary currents.
+This approach might stabilize the reconstruction problem; we will instead use three boundary conditions; more than the two required for reconstruction by theory \cite{alberti2018lectures}.

 In solving the inverse problem, the crucial intermediate object is the interior power density $H(x),x\in\Omega,$ for \eqref{eq:u} given by